Saddiq Bey: Atlanta Hawks (2023–2024)

 On February 9, 2023, Bey was traded to the Atlanta Hawks in a four-team trade involving the Golden State Warriors and Portland Trail Blazers.
 He made his Hawks debut on February 13, recording 12 points and five rebounds in a 144–138 loss to the Charlotte Hornets.

 On January 28, 2024, Bey put up 26 points alongside a game-winning putback dunk in a 126–124 win over the Toronto Raptors.
 On March 11, Bey suffered an ACL tear that ruled him out for the rest of the season.

 New Orleans Pelicans (2025–present)

 On July 12, 2024, Bey signed a three-year, $20 million deal with the Washington Wizards.
-He was expected to miss most of the season, but was recalled on March 23rd, 2025 from a rehab stint with the team's G League affiliate - the Capital City Go-Go - for a potential return within a month.
-On July 6, 2025, before ever appearing in a game for the Wizards, Bey, Jordan Poole, and the draft rights to Micah Peavy (40th pick in the 2025 NBA draft) were traded to the New Orleans Pelicans in a three-team trade involving the Houston Rockets who received two second-round picks while the Wizards acquired CJ McCollum, Kelly Olynyk, Cam Whitmore, and a future second-round pick.
+He was expected to miss most of the season, but was recalled on March 23, 2025 from a rehab stint with the team's G League affiliate, the Capital City Go-Go, for a potential return within a month.
+On July 6, before ever appearing in a game for the Wizards, Bey, Jordan Poole, and the draft rights to Micah Peavy (40th pick in the 2025 NBA draft) were traded to the New Orleans Pelicans in a three-team trade involving the Houston Rockets who received two second-round picks while the Wizards acquired CJ McCollum, Kelly Olynyk, Cam Whitmore, and a future second-round pick.

+On February 26, 2026, Bey recorded 42 points and seven assists in a 129-118 victory over the Utah Jazz.